wisscot/LaoJi/Algorithms/DP.md

 &emsp;  T(i, j) =  T(i-1,j) if ... \
 &emsp;&emsp; &emsp; = T(i, j-1) if ...\
 Step 3.
 Base cases

+## Optimization
+O(mn) can sometimes reduced to O(n) as only two rows need\
+             i-1,j-1   i-1,j
+                     \  ^
+             i,j-1   <  i,j
+if its like
+             i-1,j-1   i-1,j
+                        ^
+             i,j-1   <  i,j
+Then only 1d array is necessary by sweeping from left to right it its like
+             i-1,j-1   i-1,j
+                     \   ^
+             i,j-1      i,j
+Then we can use 1d array to sweep from right to left

 __Examples:__